isomerpages/moe-queenstownsec/_departments/Aesthetics & Technology.md

 Through drawing and painting activities, coursework tasks and other learning activities, students are:

-a)	Developing an informed awareness and appreciation of visual arts.
+a)	Developing an informed awareness and appreciation of visual arts.<br>

-b)	Enhancing the ability to identify and solve problems creatively in visual and tactile forms.
+b)	Enhancing the ability to identify and solve problems creatively in visual and tactile forms.<br>

-c)	Developing competency in the use of art elements and design principles, materials and processes.
+c)	Developing competency in the use of art elements and design principles, materials and processes.<br>

-d)	Fostering self-confidence and a sense of achievement through the practice of visual arts.
+d)	Fostering self-confidence and a sense of achievement through the practice of visual arts.<br>
 e)	Cultivating an inquiring mind, a spirit of experimentation and a passion for the visual arts.

 <u>Design &amp; Technology (D &amp; T)</u>

 Through practical sessions, authentic coursework tasks and other learning activities, students are:

-a)	Developing confidence, pride and tenacity through exploring real-world design opportunities.
+a)	Developing confidence, pride and tenacity through exploring real-world design opportunities.<br>

-b)	Developing the quality of mindfulness, empathy and sensitivity through improving aspects of their environment in everyday life.
+b)	Developing the quality of mindfulness, empathy and sensitivity through improving aspects of their environment in everyday life.<br>

-c)	Embracing complexities, uncertainties and the inherent social dimension of the design process when exploring design opportunity vis-à-vis design ideas.
+c)	Embracing complexities, uncertainties and the inherent social dimension of the design process when exploring design opportunity vis-à-vis design ideas.<br>

-d)	Cultivating thinking through doodling and sketching/drawing.
+d)	Cultivating thinking through doodling and sketching/drawing.<br>

-e)	Experimenting and prototyping ideas using appropriate materials and tools.
+e)	Experimenting and prototyping ideas using appropriate materials and tools.<br>

-f)	Building on their innate curiosity and ability to create.
+f)	Building on their innate curiosity and ability to create.<br>

-g)	Exercising judgements and make evidence-based decisions of a technological, aesthetic and economic nature.
+g)	Exercising judgements and make evidence-based decisions of a technological, aesthetic and economic nature.<br>
 h)	Developing safe working habits.

 <u>Nutrition &amp; Food Science (NFS)</u>

 Through practical sessions, authentic coursework tasks and other learning activities, students are:

-a)	Leading a healthier lifestyle proactively through proper diet and nutrition.
+a)	Leading a healthier lifestyle proactively through proper diet and nutrition.<br>

-b)	Advocating for sustainable food consumption by planning and making appropriate food choices.
+b)	Advocating for sustainable food consumption by planning and making appropriate food choices.<br>
 c)	Applying principles of culinary science creatively in food preparation and cooking.